-Restylane, Belotero Balance, and Juvederm Voluma are FDA approved hyaluronic acid fillers, which are injected into the skin in order to add volume to areas including lips and nasolabial folds.
-Hyaluronic Acid Dermal Fillers are used by many plastic surgeons and estheticians to improve the look and feel of the skin.
-Before injecting HA Dermal Fillers, a complimentary consultation is scheduled to test the sensitivity levels of the skin and choose which filler is the best for your skin type.
+Restylane is an FDA approved hyaluronic acid fillers, which are injected into the skin in order to add volume to areas including lips and nasolabial folds.
+Hyaluronic Acid Dermal Fillers are used by many plastic surgeons and dermatologists to improve the look and feel of the skin.
+Before injecting HA Dermal Fillers, a complimentary consultation is scheduled to choose which filler is the best for your skin type.

-- Temporary HA Dermal Fillers — temporary dermal fillers are recommended by esthetician or surgeon.
+- Temporary HA Dermal Fillers — temporary dermal fillers are recommended by dermatologists and estheticians.
 The injections typically last anywhere from 6-18 months.